bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

-And now if we wanted to do something like put a border around this main element here, we can very easily just use **jQuery** object.
-And type it this way it&apos;ll get, there is still some syntax that you have to get used to with **jQuery**, so I recommend typing it this way, so you can kind of get used to it.
+And now if we wanted to do something like put a border around this main element here, we can very easily just use <b>jQuery</b> object.
+And type it this way it&apos;ll get, there is still some syntax that you have to get used to with <b>jQuery</b>, so I recommend typing it this way, so you can kind of get used to it.
 If you do pound main and then CSS the CSS method that we&apos;ve already talked about and we&apos;re just going to do a border here.
 Border 2px solid red.